Kartikk-26/Java-DSA-/README.md

 - [x] Day 1: Introduction to Java & Basic Syntax
 - [x] Day 2: Introduction to if-else & loops in Java
+- [x] Day 3: Conditionals and Loops Questions in Java

 ## 🎯 Goals